dnhen/xtense/README.md

 - **Teargas** (xtense_teargas)
   - Smoke grenades act as teargas, issuing damage to any players in the radius of the grenade whilst the smoke is showing, and freezes players inside the smoke for a predefined period if it detonates in them.
 This plugins also adds noblock to all players, meaning players can walk through each other (CTs and Ts).
 This is to enable the ability to smoke enemy team mates.

+### Xtense VIP Suite (CS:GO VIP System Modules)
+The Xtense VIP Suite is a lightweight modular VIP system, that integrates with a back-end database and allows server managers to manage VIPs easilly.
+Each module adds new VIP features and commands, and each module can be easily added and removed as the server manager wishes.
+The VIP Suite can be integrated with the VIP Suite Front-End.

+- **TBA** (xtense_vip)
+  - Core VIP system.
+This addon is a requirement before installing any other VIP addons.